V4Fire/Client/docs/tests/README.md

 You can also not create a new context but do everything on one page.
 In this case, the performance of tests will improve, but this will create other, more severe problems.
 For example, one spec can affect the state of another, there are a lot of such issues, so it is highly recommended to use a new context for each spec.

-## Request handling

-There are two approaches that can solve the problem of request handling.

-The first is to intercept the request and return a response using the `playwright` and its [route mechanisms](https://playwright.dev/docs/api/class-route#route-request).
-You can control each request directly from the test, give the any response and modify it as you like.
-In addition, you can emit any server errors (wrong answer, bad status code, etc.).

-The second option is to install mocks at runtime using specially provided v4fire mechanisms.
-This option is not very flexible.
-Suppose you need to emit a bad status response code since mocks are compiled and run in runtime - you need to provide an option (in a component or provider) that will allow you to do this.
-Accordingly, you will have to write a code that will not carry any useful function, but it will be in your codebase, so the tests worked.
-In addition, if you want to fix the mock, you will have to build the project, but in the case of intercepting requests, you will not.

 ## Splitting specs

 Let's imagine that you have a test file with more than 80 specs.